-Unfortunately for your hearing health, the body is quite good at withstanding very high sound pressures without immediately telling us that something is wrong.
-We have a tendency to turn up the volume to block out distracting background noise, so when you’re using headphones, make sure that you keep an eye on the background noise level.
+The problem is, of course, measuring the volumes.
+And the body is unfortunately good at withstanding very high sound pressures without immediately telling us that something is wrong.
+The main reason listeners of all ages turn up the volume is to block out distracting background noise – so making sure that you keep an eye on the background noise level is very important.

-Also, remember that noise-induced hearing loss can be sneaky, especially for damage caused by prolonged sound exposure from headphones.
-Signals like ringing ears, difficulty hearing conversations, or being frequently startled when you’re wearing headphones are all signs you have the volume too high.
+And remember that noise-induced hearing loss can be sneaky, especially for damage caused by prolonged sound exposure from headphones.

 Which headphones are best for my ears?

 First, it depends on what you prefer.
 But there are generally three types of headphones.